songsterr/oboe/docs/notes/disconnect.md

 The app should then stop() and close() the stream.
 An app may then choose to reopen a stream.

-## Workaround for not Disconnecting Properly
+## Workaround for not Disconnecting Properly - [Considered Obsolete]

 On some versions of Android the disconnect message does not reach AAudio and the app will not know that the device has changed.
 There is a "Test Disconnects" option in